A Family-Centered Framework to Support Independence and Smooth Transitions in Aging

 5. Emotional Awareness

-Care transitions are not just logistical — they’re emotional.
+Care transitions are not just logistical.
+They are emotional.

 6. Knowledge Empowerment

-The more you understand about aging, health, and available resources, the better decisions you’ll make together.
+Education is power.
+The more you understand about aging, health, and available resources, the better decisions you will make together.

 7. Health and Safety Integration